ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

    srun ./a.out

 By default, the total number of copies run is equal to number of cores specified in the batch job resource specification.
-You can use the ``-n``  flag/option with the ``srun`` command to specify the number of copies of a program that you would like to run; the value for the ``-n`` flag/option must be less than or equal to the number of cores specifed for the batch job.
+You can use the ``-n``  flag/option with the ``srun`` command to specify the number of copies of a program that you would like to run; the value for the ``-n`` flag/option must be less than or equal to the number of cores specified for the batch job.

 .. code-block::